NIKknow/project-2/README.md

 # New project
-this project created by Nikhil kumar
+this project created by Nikhil kumar.